All Products

 Important

-You need to specify or create a directory as the mount point based on the actual environment.
+Specify or create a directory as the mount point based on the actual environment.
 You can mount the partition to an existing directory, or run the mkdir command to create a directory and then mount the partition to the new directory.

 • defaults: the mount parameters of the file system.
-Configure parameters based your business requirements to ensure the data security and performance of the file system.
+Configure parameters based your business requirements to ensure data security and high performance of the file system.
 For more information, see Run the mount commands to mount Ext4 file systems.

 Note

 • The Ubuntu 12.04 operating system does not support barriers.
-You must run the echo `blkid /dev/vdb1 | awk '{print $2}' | sed 's/\"//g'` /mnt ext4 barrier=0 0 0 >> /etc/fstab command to write the information of the new partition to /etc/fstab.
+You must run the echo `blkid /dev/vdb1 | awk '{print $2}' | sed 's/\"//g'` /mnt ext4 barrier=0 0 0 >> /etc/fstab command to write the information about the new partition to /etc/fstab.
 If your instance does not run an Ubuntu 12.04 operating system, ignore the note.

 echo `blkid /dev/vdb1 | awk '{print $2}' | sed 's/\"//g'` <Mount point of /dev/vdb1> <File system type of /dev/vdb1> defaults 0 0 >> /etc/fstab